Leopoldthecoder/Perspective/docs/md/README.md

 ## Features
 - Parallax scroll, parallax tilt and parallax translate effects
 - For parallax scroll, any CSS properties with number values are supported
-- Written with vanilla JavaScript
+- Written in TypeScript with full type definitions
+- Zero runtime dependencies